-Well it was February of 1969 on a rainy Sunday when showed up at Grace Church in my late twenties with no idea of what the future held.
+Well, it was February of 1969 on a rainy Sunday when I showed up at Grace church in my late twenties with no idea of what the future held.
 As I said, there were a couple of things in my mind.
-One was to teach the Scripture verse-by-verse and the other was to train men.
+One was to teach the Scripture verse by verse and the other was to train men.
 God has brought to a fruition of some kind, anyway, both of those desires in ways that are way beyond anything I ever imagined.

 The Holy Spirit, who is the author of Scripture, inspiring every writer of Scripture, is also the preserver of Scripture.
 Supernaturally, He moved on the writers without disrupting their own words and thoughts and ideas so that they wrote exactly what He wanted them to write.
 He moved on the preservers to make sure that the Scripture stayed pure for history.